jamescosborn/hair-salon/README.md

 Example Input: User visits page.
 Example Output: Tony, Stephanie, Lisa, Melissa

+Description: The employee should be able to add stylists to the system when they are hired.
+Example Input: Add: Shadowbeast
+Example Output: Stylists: Tony, Stephanie, Lisa, Melissa, Shadowbeast

 Description: The employee should be able to click on any stylist to see their details.
 Example Input: User clicks Melissa.
 Example Output: Melissa Age: 99 Favorite music: surf